-- Supports applications for projects that integrate innovative computational and mathematical approaches with experimental cancer biology to address challenging questions that will advance current knowledge in the etiology, biology, progression, treatment, metastasis, and immunology of cancer. - Applicants may request a maximum of \$400,000 per year for a period of up to 3 years. - Multi-Principal Investigators (PIs) (MIs) are allowed under this RFA.
-See Information for Applicants for definition and eligibility of MIs. - Note that CPRIT does not allow the use of the term Co-PI. - Minimum effort for the PI and/or MIs throughout the project period is required.
+- Supports applications for projects that integrate innovative computational and mathematical approaches with experimental cancer biology to address challenging questions that will advance current knowledge in the etiology, biology, progression, treatment, metastasis, and immunology of cancer. - Applicants may request a maximum of \$350,000 per year for a period of up to 3 years. - Multi-Principal Investigators (MIs) are allowed under this Request for Applications (RFA).
+See Information for Applicants for definition and eligibility of MIs. - See application limitations for Principal Investigators (PIs)/MIs, regardless of whether the MI is from the primary institution or a subcontracted institution. - Note that CPRIT does not allow the use of the term Co-PI. - Minimum effort for the PI and/or MIs throughout the project period is required. - A PI and/or MI may only submit one application for this RFA (defined as either a new application, resubmission application or \competitive renewal application). - \Renewal applications are limited to one competitive renewal under this RFA, regardless of the year of the funded parent IIRACSBC award. - FY25 salary cap has been set at \$225,000 per year.